JanHerca/urantiapedia/output/wikijs/en/book/Islam/The_Enclosed_Garden_of_the_Truth/Introduction_5.md

 The chapter,; of which the _Hadîqa_ consists treat, according to a few lines of verse at the end of the table of contents in the Lucknow edition, of the following subjects; the First, on the Praise of God, and especially on His Unity; the Second, in praise of Muhammad; the Third, on the Understanding; the Fourth, on Knowledge; the Fifth, on Love, the Lover, and the Beloved; the Sixth, on Heedlessness; <span id="pxxvi">[<sup><small>p. xxvi</small></sup>]</span> the Seventh, on Friends and Enemies, the Eighth, on the Revolution of the Heavens; the Ninth, in praise of the Emperor Shâhjahân; the Tenth, on the characters or qualities of the whole work.
 This, however, is not the actual arrangement of the work as presented in the volume itself; the first five chapters are as already given, but the Sixth concerns the Universal Soul; the Seventh is on Heedlessness; the Eighth on the Stars; the Ninth on Friends and Enemies; the Tenth on many matters, including the praise of the Emperor.
 Prof. Browne (Lit.
 Hist.
 Persia, vol. ii., p.
 318) gives still another order, apparently that of an edition lithographed at Bombay in A.H.
 1275 (A.D.
 1859).

-Sanâ'î's fame has always rested on his _Hadîqa_; it is the best known and in the East by far the most esteemed of his works; it is in virtue of this work that he forms one of the great trio of _S_ûfî teachers,—Sanâ'î, \`A_tt_âr, Jalâlu'd-Dîn Rûmî.
+Sanâ'î's fame has always rested on his _Hadîqa_; it is the best known and in the East by far the most esteemed of his works; it is in virtue of this work that he forms one of the great trio of _S_ûfî teachers,—Sanâ'î, 'A_tt_âr, Jalâlu'd-Dîn Rûmî.
 It will be of interest to compare some of the estimates that have been formed of him and of the present work in particular.

 In time he was the first of the three, and perhaps the most cordial acknowledgment of his merits conies from his successor Jalâlu'd-Dîn Rûmî.
 He says:—